 Miss Amelia’s Cognitive Dissonance in “The Ballad of the Sad Café”: An analysis on how cognitive dissonance afflicts the character of Miss Amelia in Carson McCullers’s “The Ballad of Sad Café.”
 Written for the course, “Modern Novella” in December 2018.

 The Language of Manipulation in Lolita: A literary analysis of Vladimir Nabokov’s Lolita and the effect of his language choice on the reader.
 Written for the course, “Dangerous Children” in December 2017.

-Victorian Prison Systems and Homosexuality: An analysis of the crime of homosexuality in Victorian prison systems, through the example of Oscar Wilde and his trials.
-Delves into the impact of public trials and the overarching questioning of what constitutes cruel and unusual punishment.
+Victorian Prison Systems and Homosexuality: An analysis of the crime of homosexuality in Victorian prison systems, looking into the impact of public trials and the overarching question of what constitutes cruel and unusual punishment (looked through the example of Oscar Wilde and his trials).
 Written for the course, “The Case of Sherlock Holmes: Race, Gender, and Crime in the British Empire” in May 2017.

 Social Media’s Impact on Social Justice Movements: A research paper that delves into the positive impact of social media in the mobilization of social justice movements, specifically for young adults (analyzed in relation to the Black Lives Matter movement).
 Written to fulfill the primary writing requirement, “Reasoning and Writing in the College,” in December 2015.

 Radio Silence (April 2018): A short story about a college student, her radio show, and talking even if no one is listening.